Sebastian Junger: Fire

 Fire is a collection of articles about dangerous regions or dangerous occupations.
-In the chapter "Lion in Winter", Junger interviews Ahmad Shah Massoud, leader of the Afghan Northern Alliance and known as the Lion of the Panjshir.
-He was a famed resistance fighter against the Soviets and the Taliban.
+In the chapter "Lion in Winter", Junger interviews Ahmad Shah Massoud, leader of the Afghan Northern Alliance.
 Junger was one of the last Western journalists to interview Massoud in depth.
 Much of this was first published in March 2001 for National Geographic Adventure, along with photographs by Iranian photographer Reza Deghati and video by cinematographer Stephen Cocklin.
 Massoud was assassinated on September 9, 2001.
-Junger's portrait of Massoud suggests a different future for the country if he had been able to continue his work.
 Fire also details the conflict diamond trade in Sierra Leone, genocide in Kosovo, and the hazards of fire-fighting in the state of Idaho in the United States.